Virus latency: Cytomegalovirus

-Advantages and disavdantages
+Advantages and disadvantages

 Advantages of episomal latency include the fact that the virus may not need to enter the cell nucleus, and hence may avoid nuclear domain 10 (ND10) from activating interferon via that pathway.

 Disadvantages include more exposure to cellular defenses, leading to possible degradation of viral gene via cellular enzymes.

 Reactivation

-Reactivation may be due to stress, UV light, etc.
+Reactivation in herpesviruses may be due to stress stimuli imposed on neurons, at a nearby site innervated by the infected ganglion, or systemically, through means such as high temperature.

 Proviral latency

 A provirus is a virus genome that is integrated into the DNA of a host cell.

 Advantages and disadvantages

 Advantages include automatic host cell division results in replication of the virus's genes, and the fact that it is nearly impossible to remove an integrated provirus from an infected cell without killing the cell.

 A disadvantage of this method is the need to enter the nucleus (and the need for packaging proteins that will allow for that).
 However, viruses that integrate into the host cell's genome can stay there as long as the cell lives.